Arpita-deb/Sweet-Symphony-Dessert-Shop-SQL-Analysis/README.md

 | update | UPDATE |
 | delete | DROP |

-A data manipulation language (DML) is a family of computer languages permits users to manipulate data in a database by inserting data into database tables, retrieving existing data, deleting data from existing tables and modifying existing data.

 The project is divided into 3 parts-
 1. Creating the Tables using CREATE, ALTER and DROP Clauses
 2. Inserting Values and updating them with INSERT INTO, SELECT, UPDATE, ALTER, DELETE FROM Clauses
 3. Using Data Query Language (DQL) answer some basic questions about the data

+# Analysis
 ## Part 1: Creating the Tables

-5 tables namely Categories, EmployeeDetails, Customers, Products and Orders have been created using CREATE Clause.
+In this part a Database named **Sweet Symphony Desserts Shop** and 5 tables have been created.
+The following Data Definition Language (DDL) commands were used-
+* CREATE    -  to create the database and the tables
+* DROP      -  to delete/remove the database objects from the SQL database
+* ALTER     - to change or modifie the existing structure of the database

 Here only 2 tables have been shown created.
-These tables conjointly contain informations about the products Sweet Symphony sold in the first 6 months of their opening, details of employees working there, categories of products sold, informations about the customers and order details of first 2 months.

 ![Screenshot (452)](https://github.com/Arpita-deb/Sweet-Symphony-Dessert-Shop-SQL-Analysis/assets/139372731/9c5843dd-cac9-4290-acc7-538911d0a235)